-Fiscal year 2022 Statewide Single Audit results
+Fiscal year 2023 Statewide Single Audit results

-As shown in Figure 11, we audited 17 federal programs administered by the State of Oregon (some programs across multiple agencies).
-In addition to Medicaid, which is required to be audited every year, the Coronavirus State and Local Fiscal Recovery Funds (CSLFRF), the Education Stabilization Fund (ESF), and Emergency Rental Assistance (ERA) were considered high-risk by the federal government and required to be audited this year.
+As shown in Figure 10, we audited 18 federal programs administered by the State of Oregon (some programs across multiple agencies).
+Prior to 2021, only Medicaid was considered a high-risk program by the federal government.
+Due to the risks associated with COVID funding, the federal government began classifying additional programs as high risk beginning in fiscal year 2021.
+The Education Stabilization Fund, Coronavirus State and Local Fiscal Recovery Fund, and Emergency Rental Assistance programs, like Medicaid, were also considered high-risk by the federal government and required to be audited this year.

-We audited seven programs at Oregon Department of Human Services, six programs at Oregon Health Authority, four programs at Oregon Housing and Community Services, as well as programs at the Oregon Department of Education, Oregon Department of Corrections, Oregon Department of Transportation, and the Higher Education Coordinating Commission.
+We audited six programs at Oregon Health Authority, four programs at Oregon Department of Human Services, four programs at Oregon Housing and Community Services, two programs at the Oregon Employment Department, and two programs at the Oregon Department of Education.
+Programs were also audited at Oregon Department of Corrections, Oregon Business Development Department, Oregon Department of Emergency Management, Oregon Commission for the Blind, the Department of Consumer and Business Services, and the Department of Administrative Services.
 OMB Uniform Guidance requires these audits.
+Some programs involved auditing multiple agencies.

-We reported 50 findings to six of these agencies with recommendations to improve controls over compliance with the key federal requirements relevant to each program.
+We reported 31 findings to eight of these agencies with recommendations to improve controls over compliance with the key federal requirements relevant to each program.
 Similar to our audit of the annual financial report, the type of control finding we report depends on the degree of control weakness and generally falls into one of two categories: a significant deficiency or a material weakness in controls over compliance.

-In addition to the findings, we questioned whether Oregon's spending of \$35,236,377 in federal funds was appropriate under federal program rules.
+In addition to the findings, we questioned whether Oregon's spending of \$2,780,636 in federal funds was appropriate under federal program rules.
 "Questioned costs" is a term OMB requires when reporting findings.
 When we question costs, we are identifying program costs that may, or may not, be allowed to be paid for with federal funds.
 The federal funding agency reviews our findings and determines whether the costs are appropriate and federally reimbursable.

-Figure 11: We audited 17 programs expending \$14.2 billion in federal funds for fiscal year 2022
+Figure 10: We audited 18 programs expending \$15.4 billion in federal funds for fiscal year 2023